 QAL is committed to achieving the highest standard of environmental performance.
-Environmental management is integrated into all aspects of our business and decision-making and we maintain a culture of environmental excellence and leadership.
+Environmental management is integrated into all aspects of our business and decision-making and we strive for a culture of environmental excellence and leadership.

 Management plans, procedures and policies have been developed specifically for the site to ensure that environmental performance is at the forefront of our operations.

-In addition to meeting the requirements under the Environmental Protection Act 1994, QAL is regulated by an Environmental Authority issued by the QLD Department of Environment Heritage and Protection.
+In addition to meeting the requirements under the Environmental Protection Act 1994, QAL is regulated by an Environmental Authority issued by the QLD Department of Environment and Science.

-A large number of controls have been implemented and are maintained to reduce the impact on air quality.
+A large number of controls have been implemented and are maintained to minimise any impact of airborne particulates.
 Community and site based continuous dust monitors, linked with wind speed and direction information, dust gauges and internal quality audits monitor the effectiveness of our dust reduction programs.

-Revegetation of our process residue areas continue each year in both onsite and in the buffer zone between our refinery and the community.
+Revegetation of our process residue areas continue each year, both on site and in the buffer zone between our refinery and the community.
 Long-term revegetation work on the former residue disposal area continues to be extremely successful with a large supply of grass for dust control and trees as shelter for native animals and birdlife.